How does domain renewal/expiration system work in Openprovider?

 Some registries have policies for deletion of domains in the add grace period, the first days after registration of a new domain.
 Openprovider does by default not refund domain deletes during the grade periods.
 In exceptional cases (for example a high number of incorrect registrations or an expensive premium domain), contact our support department to see if we can find a solution for you.

 SSL certificates need to be renewed: once the period is over, The reseller need to order a new certificate.
 Our advise is to start the new order at least 4 weeks before the current SSL certificate expires to prevent any interruption of the secured website.
 When starting the order within the last 90 days of the old SSL being active, the remaining period of the SSL certificate will be added to the new certificate (only within current active order).

 Please note new order for the same domain is not renewal.

 The reseller can also use the auto-renew option for SSL certificates.
 This makes sure that you renew your certificate in time.
-Openproviders system will automatically request the certificate with the original CSR.
+Openprovider system will automatically request the certificate with the original CSR.

 Read more about the auto-renew option for SSL certificates in the article.

-When the reseller forgot to renew the certificate and the new order takes longer because of validation, a quick solution is to order a domain validated (DV) certificate (RapidSSL, EssentialSSL or other).
+When the reseller forgot to renew the certificate and the new order takes longer because of validation, a quick solution is to order a domain validated (DV) certificate (EssentialSSL or similar).
 Such a certificate is available within a few minutes, allowing you to continue on a secure website without browser warnings.
 Once the real order is finished, just install that one and revoke the intermediate solution.
 If this is done within 30 days, The reseller will receive a full refund.